dopstar/ftransc/README.md

-# Installation Instructions and Usage Tutorial
+# Installation & Usage Tutorial

 ## What is ftransc